honeycombio/terraform-provider-honeycombio/docs/data-sources/query.md

 Each query configuration may have zero or more `calculation` blocks, which each accept the following arguments:

-* `op` - (Required) The operator to apply, see the supported list of calculation operators at: [Calculation Operators](https://docs.honeycomb.io/api/query-specification/#calculation-operators).
+* `op` - (Required) The operator to apply, see the supported list of calculation operators at [Calculation Operators](https://docs.honeycomb.io/api/query-specification/#calculation-operators).
 * `column` - (Optional) The column to apply the operator to, not needed with `COUNT`.

 Each query configuration may have zero or more `filter` blocks, which each accept the following arguments:

 * `column` - (Required) The column to apply the filter to.
-* `op` - (Required) The operator to apply, see the supported list of filter operators at: [Filter Operators](https://docs.honeycomb.io/api/query-specification/#filter-operators).
+* `op` - (Required) The operator to apply, see the supported list of filter operators at [Filter Operators](https://docs.honeycomb.io/api/query-specification/#filter-operators).
 * `value` - (Optional) The value to be used with the operator, not all operators require a value.